manoharprabhu/CodeCompiler/README.md

 * MongoDB server
 * Java 7
 * GCC for compiling input C programs
-* Docker for hosting the containers
+* Docker for running the containers

 #### Deploy all the services automatically on local system
 ````bash